General Dentistry An Overview

 Dr. Albert Caves is a local dentist in Columbus, GA.
 We provide comprehensive dental care for the entire family.
 General family dentistry focuses on preventing tooth decay and restoring health and function when needed.

 Our patients often comment on how different we are from other local dentists in Columbus, GA.
 Our comprehensive approach makes us stand out.
 We emphasize the importance of proper diagnosis and treatment planning for the most successful results.

-When a dentist is able to identifying problems in their early stages, he or she can recommend the most conservative treatment methods.
+When a dentist is able to identify problems in their early stages, he or she can recommend the most conservative treatment methods.
 Dr. Caves is dedicated to preserving as much of the natural tooth as possible and saving the patient from expensive and uncomfortable procedures.

-Tooth decay is a progressive disease resulting from the interaction of bacteria that naturally occur on the teeth and sugars in the everyday diet.
+- Tooth Decay: Tooth decay is a progressive disease resulting from the interaction of bacteria that naturally occur on the teeth and sugars in the everyday diet.
 Sugar causes a reaction in the bacteria, causing it to produce acids that break down the mineral in teeth, forming a tooth cavity.
 A dentist will remove the decay and protect the tooth from future decay with a dental filling or dental crown.
 In some cases, there may be root damage, requiring a root canal.

-Canker sores (aphthous ulcers) are small sores inside the mouth that often recur.
+- Canker Sores: Canker sores (aphthous ulcers) are small sores inside the mouth that often recur.
 Generally lasting one or two weeks, the duration of canker sores can be reduced by the use of antimicrobial mouthwashes or topical agents.
 The canker sore has a white or gray base surrounded by a red border.
 Dr. Caves also treats canker sores with laser dentistry.

 - Emergency Dental Care: We also provide emergency dental services for patients that need them.